 - Post-Graduate, second, third, and fourth year students: Please attach a copy of all your post-secondary transcripts.
 Post-secondary students can obtain transcripts through the University of Regina or Saskatchewan Polytechnic.

-3. Attach a Word/PDF document that details the following information in four separate paragraphs, no more than two pages in length:
+3. Attach a Word/PDF document that details the following information in separate paragraphs, no more than two pages in length:

 - Community involvement, volunteerism and personal or family life experiences;

 - Academic and career objectives; and

 - Post-graduate students must also describe how their thesis or graduate studies (for course-based students) relate to a community issue.
 Failure to include all of these pieces will result in being deemed ineligible.

 Reference letters are not required and will not be considered.